react-ui-org/react-ui/RELEASING.md

    branch names).
 Check out the release draft on [GitHub releases page](https://github.com/react-ui-org/react-ui/releases) to see what the changelog looks like and what will be the next version number.
+   **Don't edit manually until you are ready to publish the release.** Release draft is automatically overwritten everytime a change is merged to `master`.

+2. **Manual:** once you are ready to publish a release:

+   1. **Bump the version number** in `package.json` and `package-lock.json`.
+      Make sure it matches the intended version number in the release draft.
+      **Don't combine this step with any other changes,** they wouldn't be reflected in the changelog.

+   2. Now is also your **chance to review and adjust (if necessary) the intended version and actual changelog before the release is published.**
+      Automatic release drafting is skipped when a version change in `package.json` is  detected so this time your changes will not be overwritten.
+Save your changes in release draft with the _Save draft_ button, **do not publish** yet!

-2. **Manual:** once you are ready to publish a release, bump the version number in `package.json` and `package-lock.json`.
-Make sure it matches the resolved version number in the release draft.
-Commit as `Bump version` in `release/<VERSION_NUMBER>` branch, create a pull request and merge it.
+   3. Get back to the repository, commit both files as `Bump version` in `release/<VERSION_NUMBER>` branch, create a pull request, and merge it.

-3. **Automatic:** once the release pull request from step 2 is merged, the following actions are triggered automatically:
+3. **Automatic:** once the release pull request from step 2.3 is merged, the following actions are triggered automatically:

    1. GitHub release draft with name corresponding to the version number from